luci/luci-go/lucicfg/doc/README.md

 Adds constraints to a bucket.

+`service_accounts` added as the bucket's constraints will also be granted `role/buildbucket.builderServiceAccount` role.

 Used inline in [luci.bucket(...)](#luci.bucket) declarations to provide `pools` and `service_accounts` constraints for a bucket. `bucket` argument can be omitted in this case: